-Whether you are browsing Internet directories, calling lawyers referred to you by friends, or getting names from a bar association, you’ll want to measure each attorney by objective standards.
-Here are some things to look for in a lawyer:
+When you’re browsing online directories, calling lawyers of friends, or getting names from a bar association, you’ll want to measure each attorney by objective standards.
+Here are some things to look for in a lawyer.

+Reasonable fees.
 Before you make an appointment, find out what the lawyer typically charges for a Chapter 7 or Chapter 13 case.
-Cheaper isn’t better when you have a complicated matter, and you won’t want someone cutting corners nor do you necessarily want your case handled by a “bankruptcy mill” that cranks out bankruptcy paperwork without giving clients individual attention.
+Cheaper isn’t better when you have a complicated matter, and you won’t want someone cutting corners.
+You also won't want your case handled by a “bankruptcy mill” that cranks out bankruptcy paperwork without giving clients individual attention.
 On the other hand, if your matter is simple, it might not hurt to take advantage of a deal.
 Shop around to find out what most bankruptcy lawyers charge in your area.
-(See, Bankruptcy Attorneys' Costs and Fee Structures to learn more.)

 Many lawyers will provide an initial consultation for free.
-But even if a lawyer charges for a consultation, it might be worth the money to pay for a few consults to find the right lawyer.
+But even if a lawyer charges, it might be worth the money to pay for a few consults to find the right lawyer.
 Here are some things to assess in the first meeting:

+Availability of the lawyer.
 When making an appointment, ask to talk directly to the lawyer.
-If you can’t, this may be a hint as to how accessible he or she is.
-Of course, if you’re told that a paralegal will be handling the routine aspects of your case under the supervision of a lawyer, you may be satisfied with that arrangement.
-Ask how long it will take for your phone calls to get returned and about scheduling appointments.
+Also, you’ll want to find out whether a paralegal will be handling the routine aspects of your case under the supervision of a lawyer.
+Also, ask how long it will take for your phone calls to get returned and about scheduling appointments.
 Whether you’re comfortable with the answer will depend on your needs.

-One of your goals at the initial conference is to find out what the lawyer recommends in your particular case.
+Provides recommendations.
+One of your goals at the initial conference is to find out what the lawyer recommends in your matter.
 Go home and think about the lawyer’s suggestions.
 If they don’t make sense or you have other reservations, call someone else.

-No matter how experienced or competent the lawyer is, if you don’t feel comfortable with him or her during the first meeting, you may want to keep looking.
+No matter how experienced, if you don’t feel comfortable with the lawyer during the first meeting, you’ll want to keep looking.

-Excerpted from the 11th edition of Chapter 13 Bankruptcy: Keep Your Property & Repay Debts Over Time, by Stephen Elias and Kathleen Michon (Nolo).
+Partially excerpted from the 11th edition of Chapter 13 Bankruptcy: Keep Your Property & Repay Debts Over Time, by Stephen Elias and Kathleen Michon (Nolo).
 Updated and edited for clarity on August 29, 2019.